dialohq/ocaml-grpc/examples/routeguide-tutorial.md

       failwith (Printf.sprintf "GRPC error: %s" (H2.Status.to_string e))
 ```

-Then we again use the `Client.Rpc` module to setup a `bidirectional_streaming` function with an interesting type signature `val bidirectional_streaming f:((string option -> unit) -> string Lwt_stream.t -> 'a Lwt.t) -> 'a Grpc_lwt.Client.Rpc.handler`.
+Then we again use the `Client.Rpc` module to setup a `bidirectional_streaming` function with an interesting type signature `val bidirectional_streaming f:(string Seq.writer -> string Seq.t -> 'a) -> 'a handler`.
 Somewhat intimidating but hopefully understandable in context.
 The function `f` represents the writer function for sending notes to the server, with the same semantics as before.
 Calling it with `Some value` represents sending a value to the stream and `f None` means there is no more data to write.
-The `string Lwt_stream.t` is the stream of `record_note` responses coming back from the server, which we need to decode and print out.
+The `string Seq.t` is the stream of `record_note` responses coming back from the server, which we need to decode and print out.
 We define a recursive function `go` to fold over the list, sending `route_notes`, sleeping to wait for a server response, and printing out that response.
-When we run out of `route_notes` to send we call `f None` to tell the server we are done and it can stop listening.
+When we run out of `route_notes` to send we call `Seq.close_writer f` to tell the server we are done and it can stop listening.
 Other combinations of sending and receiving are possible, the reader is encouraged to try them out.

 ## Try it out!